I'll be sharing one or two stories a month. Unless I'm feeling lazy.

 I scream.
 I don’t want to hear any more.
 I close my eyes, hope and pray that this isn’t happening and that when I open my eyes, it’s all just a dream.

-I wait three seconds, then slowly open them.
+I wait three seconds, then slowly open my eyes.

-I stand up and head towards the door.
+I stand up and leave for the door.
 Just as I’m about to touch the doorknob, a voice whispers in my ear “We are one.”